chsueh2/ST558-Project1/README.md

 ### Search with a Partially Matched Value

-Searches using OMDb API’s `s` parameter return a list of media (movies/series/games) which titles are partially matched to the search value.
+Searches using OMDb API’s `s` parameter return a list of media (movies/series/games) as long as they have exact or partial match to the search value.
 Without specifying `page` parameter, our helper function will make multiple API calls to retrieve all of the results page by page and return all results in a data frame.

 ``` r
 batman_list <- OMDb_movie(by = "search", value = "Batman")